 Standing Dumbbell Single-leg Calf Raise

-Because the standing dumbbell single-leg calf raise trains just one leg at a time, it’s useful for identifying and evening out any muscle or strength imbalances you might have.
+Because the standing dumbbell single-leg calf raise trains just one leg at a time, it’s useful for finding and fixing muscle or strength imbalances.
 However, because it requires more balance and coordination than other calf exercises, it’s best to use lighter weights and work in a higher rep range.

 1. Position a calf raise block, step, or weight plate near a squat rack, or adjust a bench to between 45 and 60 degrees and stand behind it, then grab a dumbbell in your left hand.